 Pelagic larval duration

-Local retention to the natal site showed a significant positive relationship with the length of PLD (r2=0.57, F(1,16)=20.95, p<0.05), although there were not enough data points to be confident of this relationship.
-There was no relationship with either self-recruitment (r2=0.02, F(1,54)=1.12, p>0.05) or settlement success (r2=0.05, F(1,59)=3.08, p>0.05).
-There was a significant positive relationship with PLD (r2=0.23, F(1,45)=13.63, p<0.05), although it explains only about 25% of the variation found in dispersal distance.
+Local retention to the natal site showed a significant positive relationship with the length of PLD (r2=0.57, F(1,16)=20.95, p<0.05), although this relationship is based on limited data (n= ?).
+There was no relationship of PLD with either self-recruitment (r2=0.02, F(1,54)=1.12, p>0.05) or settlement success (r2=0.05, F(1,59)=3.08, p>0.05).
+There was a significant positive relationship of dispersal distance with PLD (r2=0.23, F(1,45)=13.63, p<0.05).
 Other studies have shown a relationship between PLD and dispersal distance [CITE].
 It is interesting that pelagic larval duration does not appear to influence self-recruitment or settlement success at all.
 Suggesting that the evolutionary pressures for longer pelagic larval duration is being able to disperse further, combined with other potential factors such as increased size before settlement to reduce recruitment mortality.

 Settlement competency window

-The settlement competency window, dependent on the pelagic larval duration, was strongly negatively correlated with local retention (r2=0.70, F(1,9)=20.83, p<0.05) and weakly positively correlated with self-recruitment (r2=0.27, F(1,18)=6.69, p<0.05).
+The settlement competency window size, dependent on the pelagic larval duration, was strongly negatively correlated with local retention (r2=0.70, F(1,9)=20.83, p<0.05) and weakly positively correlated with self-recruitment (r2=0.27, F(1,18)=6.69, p<0.05).
 The was no significant relationship with settlement success (r2=0.09, F(1,24)=2.39, p>0.05) or dispersal distance (r2=0.04, F(1,19)=0.75, p>0.05).
-The opposite result was expected, specifically that increasing the settlement competency window would increase both the settlement success of the larvae and the dispersal distance, by giving them more chances to find settlement sites.
-If there is no relationship with settlement success and the settlement competency window, it is unusual that there would be relationships with both self-recruitment and local retention and even more unusual that they have opposite directions in their relationships, since we know they are proportional to each other (Lett et al. 2015).
-For all of these analyses the degrees of freedom were low which could account for the anomalies.
+One would assume a greater competency window size would enhance opportunities for successful settlement and to do so over a greater distance.
+Thus the lack of effect here is surprising though its possibly any observable relationships are masked by the impact of parameterization decisions made by these models which may have stronger effects on settlement success (e.g. mortality, see below).
+The strong tendency for models with longer window sizes to have lower self-recruitment is seemingly contradictory.
+However, as this increased window size will affect individuals at later stages of the larval period only, and we know that PLD is positively correlated with dispersal distance (above), any larvae old enough to benefit from the extended window are likely to be far from the natal site, and thus unlikely to contribute to self-recruitment.

 Mortality